balena-io/debugging-masterclass/README.md

 It is assumed that the reader has access to the following:

-* A locally cloned copy of this repository
+* A local copy of this repository
         [Balena Device Debugging Masterclass](https://github.com/balena-io-projects/debugging-masterclass).
         Either:
         * `git clone https://github.com/balena-io-projects/debugging-masterclass.git`